shinchanat/ig/README.md

 ## InputStringType :

    * Squig has a new datatype called InputStringType.
-     It's very similar to StringType , anything that's enclosed within a single quotes is considered as InputStringType.
+     It's very similar to StringType.

-   * As the name suggests it's function is to get the input from the user.
+   * As the name suggests it is the input statement in squig.

+   * Anything enclosed with in singel quotes are called InputStringType.

 ### Example :